livioschlaepfer/CIL2021/README.md

 ## Configuration files

 To reproduce the scores presented in our report the interested user will mainly interact with the configuration files under `configs/`.
-Below is a detailed list of all settings/flags/variables configurable:
+Below you find a detailed list of available settings,flags, and variables:

 - model_name: str, refers to the model/baseline to be used.
 Choices are ["unet_baseline", "fcnres50_baseline", "deeplabv3"]
 - checkpoint_name: str, name of the current experiment.
 Creates folder in path_dict["model_store"] and saves corresponding data (weights, predictions etc.)